 - Profit and loss statements

-- Accounting books which are related to the business (this includes payments, receipts, sales, purchases, expenditures, revenues,
+- Business accounting books (this includes payments, receipts, sales, purchases, expenditures, revenues)

 - Additional records which the tax authority requests from a business

-The time period for a business to maintain and hold any of the documents mentioned above is five years following the tax period’s end and for a tax period that is specified in UAE VAT law for all real estate documents.
+The time period for a business holds any of the above documents is five years after the tax period.

 Conditions for Business to get VAT Refunds in UAE